camunda/eslint-plugin-camunda-licensed/README.md

 We ship with a few blue prints:

-* `camunda-licensed/mit`: Use for ES5 style projects / node libraries
+* `camunda-licensed/mit`: use for libraries licensed under the MIT license

 ## Maintain Licenses